Rachel M. Sailor

 Assistant Professor, Art History

 M.A., University of Oregon.

 email@example.com • 307.766.3481 • VA 103

 Rachel Sailor earned her B.A. in Art History from Oregon State University, her M.A. from the University of Oregon, and her Ph.D. from the University of Iowa in 2007.
-She has published a number of articles and book reviews on the history of photography in the American West, including “Thomas Easterly’s Big Mound Daguerreotypes: A Narrative of Community” Amerikastudien/American Studies, issue 49.2 (2004); “Performing the Pioneer: The Kolbs, The Grand Canyon and Photographic Self Representation in the 1910s,” The New Mexico Historical Review, Volume 84, No. 2, spring 2009; and “Overlooked and Forgotten: a Depression Era Mural in Tyler, Texas,” forthcoming in the Journal of the American Studies Association of Texas.
-She is also currently finishing her manuscript Local Landscape Photography of the Nineteenth-Century American West (UNM Press, 2014).
+She has published a number of articles on the history of photography in the American West, including “Thomas Easterly’s Big Mound Daguerreotypes: A Narrative of Community” Amerikastudien/American Studies, 49.2 (2004); “Performing the Pioneer: The Kolbs, The Grand Canyon and Photographic Self Representation in the 1910s,” The New Mexico Historical Review, 84.2, spring 2009; and “Collecting Indian Portraits: Governor Kirkwood, William Henry Jackson, and the Nineteenth-Century Photographic Album,” Great Plains Quarterly, 34.3, summer 2014.
+She also recently published her first book: Meaningful Landscapes: Landscape Photographers in the Nineteenth-Century American West (UNM Press, 2014).
 In 2014 Sailor received a Georgia O’Keeffe Research Center Stipend in American Art for a five month residency in conjunction with her new book project: Pictorialism in the American West: 1900-1950.

-She has taught at the University of Iowa, Drake University, and the University of Texas at Tyler.
-She teaches nineteenth and twentieth-century European art, American art and photography, and a variety of courses on contemporary art.
+Previous to the University of Wyoming, Sailor taught at the University of Texas at Tyler.
+She teaches nineteenth and twentieth-century European art, American art, American Modernism and seminar courses on Art of the American West and American Photography.